I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 And they knew.

-And every every Democrat that made this statement, Pelosi, every other Democrat that told you this was knowingly lying to you.
+And every Democrat that made this statement, Pelosi, every other Democrat that told you this was knowingly lying to you.

-You know, I could sit here and say we tried to warn you.
+You know, I could sit here and say, we tried to warn you.

 That's the great thing about you.